Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 }
 ```

+> You can use the [Experimental](components-stability.md#stability-levels-explained) [`prettyPrintIndent`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/pretty-print-indent.html) option to customize the indentation used in pretty-printed JSON.
+>
+> For example, you can replace the default four spaces with any allowed whitespace character, such as `\t` or `\n`.
+>
+{style="note"}

 ### Encode default values

 By default, the JSON serializer doesn't encode default property values because they are automatically applied to missing properties during decoding.